Management | 8 mins

 If you're sitting here feeling like you don't know about any of those things as well as you want to, we're here for it.
 You know the deal with SMART goals?
 Specific, Measurable, Achievable, Relevant and Time-based.
 That means we need some numbers.
 We need to get some metrics happening.
 Some goals we can measure and work towards for each of those traits.

-But if you already identify with a lot of those things in the traits list, keep reading for a bonus round -- how to manage those things better, faster and sooner.
+But if you already identify with a lot of those 10 traits in the list, keep reading for a bonus round -- how to manage those things better, faster and sooner.

 Better benchmarking happens in real-time